-Wheelchair capabilities (primary seat usage, limited walking capabilities).

 The end result of this project will demonstrate the students’ cumulative learning through their academic career via a demonstration of the SmartWalker’s autonomous ability in a predetermined location.

 2 Overall Description

 2.1 System Overview

 The SmartWalker is an original idea by the Modern Mobility group, within the capstone course of the Computing and Software Department, 4TB6, at McMaster University.
 The focus of the SmartWalker project is to increase the utility of a standard medical walker by implementing various autonomous and electric features.
 Full system details and functionalities are explained below.